 What are some CRM examples?

-A CRM system is like a good restaurant server — the diners barely notice them, and yet the water glass is always filled.
+A CRM is like a good restaurant server — the diners barely notice them, and yet the water glass is always filled.

 And it isn’t just tech companies using CRM to get personal with their customers.
-Almost every retail chain nowadays uses CRM to offer promotions, track customer loyalty cards and points, handle customer satisfaction issues, and engage on social media with targeted consumers.
+Almost every retail chain nowadays uses it to offer promotions, track customer loyalty cards and points, handle customer satisfaction issues, and engage on social media with targeted consumers.

 Take off your entrepreneur hat, and look at your personal consuming habits.
-You’ll probably find that many of the products and services you use were put in front of you not by chance, but by strategic CRM planning.
+You’ll probably find that many of the products and services you use were put in front of you not by chance, but by strategic planning.

 What is CRM in sales & marketing?